Sohail-Shaikh-07/House-Price-Prediction/README.md

 # House-Price-Prediction
 A project for predicting house prices using machine learning algorithms.
 Includes data preprocessing, model training, and evaluation.

+# House Price Detection

+## Description

+This project is focused on predicting house prices using machine learning algorithms.

+## Installation

+Instructions for installing the project.

+## Usage

+How to use the project.

+## Features

+Key features of the project.

+## Technologies

+Technologies used in the project.

+## License

+Details about the project license.

 # 🏠 House Price Detection